lambui/mean2/README.md

     + [ ] People's Info
       + [x] Ability to add people to database
       + [x] Ability to display list of people in database
-      + [ ] Ability to display detail page of info of every person in database
+      + [x] Ability to display detail page of info of every person in database
-      + [ ] Ability to add various different info to person detail
+      + [x] Ability to add various different info to person detail
+      + [ ] Ability to view each detail
+      + [ ] Ability to tag people into group
     + [ ] Authorization Capacity
   + [ ] **NodeJs**, **ExpressJs**
     + [x] Init project